1ykos/patchmap/README.md

 upper bounds while retaining the same average complexity and overall performance, possibly exceeding most implementations at high load factors around 96%.

-If you are interested using this container contact me and I will make it work for you.
+If you are interested using this container contact me and I will make it work for you, if it does just work out of the box.

-If you are interested in understanding the patchmap or want to implement it in your favourite programming language you should have a look at ordered_patch_map_v0.hpp.
+If you are interested in understanding the patchmap or want to implement it in your favourite programming language you should have a look at patchmap_v0.hpp.
-This is a oversimplified the prototype, to ease the understanding. ordered_patch_map.hpp contains many c++ specific things, generics, templates, etc.
+This is a oversimplified the prototype, to ease the understanding without templates and binary search instead of interpolation search.

 Compile with -std=c++17 -DNDEBUG